rc2dev/dwm/README.md

 - Complement to `vanitygaps` patch: Allow toggling smartgaps on runtime.
 - Complement to `vanitygaps` patch: Add gaps to monocle.
 - Complement to `vanitygaps` patch: Add `vanitygaps.c` to `Makefile`, so changes are detected.
+- Complement to `noborder` patch: Draw borders if gaps are enabled.
 - Complement to `sticky` patch: Ignore sticky flag if fullscreen.
   Sticking a full screen window is not useful and prevents from switching tags (see commit e04a608).
 - Key and mouse binds, window rules, aesthetics.